Hi there, welcome and thanks for coming along! I’m Kirsty Bartholomew – a travel blogger who has been writing for over 10 years.

 2020 brought change to so many of us.
 The Pandemic had a vast effect on travel and I’ll be honest I haven’t done much since!

 What we did do was moved to a completely new area of the UK and we’ve been exploring close to home here.
-I’ve been writing more about places we visit in a new local blog – Lost In Cornwall.
+I’ve been writing more about places we visit in a new local blog – Lost In Cornwall and also distilling my Route 66 knowledge into a blog about that – Lost On 66.
 Don’t worry, I’ll still be travelling and we have lots of plans to do more!